 Our Master of Public Policy and Administration program is designed to position you to meet and exceed these evolving demands through a highly respected, practical, and flexible program of study that blends practice and theory.

 The program is flexible as it offers courses at two of our convenient campus locations — Thousand Oaks and Oxnard.
-The program is delivered over four 11-week terms each year: Fall, Winter, Spring and Summer.
+The program is delivered over four 11-week terms each year, with both on-campus and online classes available: Fall, Winter, Spring and Summer.

 Get to know your professors